 Considering the various types of laser marking that can be completed, the various materials that it can work with, this handy process is used in many ways.
 Its most common usage is for identification markings on products, such as barcodes or QR codes.
 It is also used in this way to add dates to products too, such as use by dates and maintenance due dates.
 Other numbers/identifiers which can be added to a range of different surfaces include adding copyright notification, logos, part numbers, serial numbers and trademark symbols.

 Another popular use for the process is with the creating of things such as ID cards and smartcards.
 It’s popular for this process because laser marking offers extremely high levels of fraud prevention.

 It is also used for commercial and aesthetic reasons too, such as for the enhancing of jewellery products (e.g. diamonds) and the addition of hallmarks.

 What industries is this process used in?

-Given the wide range of materials that can be laser marked and the many applications that it can complete, it enjoys usage in many industries.
+Given the wide range of materials that can be laser marked and the many applications that it can complete, laser marking enjoys usage in many industries.
 This includes:

 What types of laser can be used for marking?